rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Understanding prediction of your model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Also you can plot results of the model inference over that projections to understand cases where your model do bad
+Also, you can plot results of the model inference over that projections to understand the cases where your model fails

 .. code:: python